YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 2: Text response:

-> Can you double-check this?
+> Double check the properties of this attribute.

 Level 3: Parametrized response: